Tax cluster

 What happened to the Russia–Italy agreement in 2026

-The DTA has been suspended since August 2023
+DTA suspended since August 2023

 What this means in practice: if you live in Italy and receive income from Russia, you risk paying tax twice — in Russia and in Italy.
-Previously the DTA allowed tax paid in one country to be credited against tax due in the other.
-That mechanism is not working now.
+Previously the DTA allowed withholding tax paid in one country to be credited against tax due in the other.
+That mechanism is not functioning now.

 Asymmetry of the situation

-When you become an Italian tax resident
+When you become a tax resident of Italy

 Is 183 days in 2026 enough to become a tax resident — or is it more complicated?